Core Architecture & Lifecycle Management

 }

 Debugging Pitfall: connectedCallback may fire multiple times if a framework moves the node in the DOM (e.g., React’s reconciliation or Vue’s <Transition>).
-Never initialize heavy observers or network requests without a #initialized guard.
+Never initialize heavy observers or network requests without an #initialized guard.
 Always tear down IntersectionObserver, ResizeObserver, and MutationObserver instances in disconnectedCallback to prevent detached DOM memory leaks.

 Native Form Integration & Validation

 Framework-agnostic components must integrate seamlessly with HTML5 form submission and validation APIs.
-Design system builders should implement formAssociated custom elements, leverage ElementInternals for constraint validation, and expose standardized setCustomValidity hooks.
+Design system builders should implement Form-Associated Custom Elements, leverage ElementInternals for constraint validation, and expose standardized setCustomValidity hooks.
 This approach guarantees that custom inputs participate in native form lifecycle events, accessibility trees, and browser-native submission flows without requiring JavaScript polyfills or wrapper libraries.

 The ElementInternals API bridges custom elements with the native form control lifecycle.
 Modern implementations attach internals during construction and synchronize validity states imperatively: